MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/use-case-information-protection.md

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

 In a perfect world, all your employees understand the importance of information protection and work within your policies.
 But in a real world, it's probable a partner who works with accounting uploads a document to your Box repository with the wrong permissions.
 A week later you realize your enterprise's confidential information was leaked to your competition.
-Microsoft Cloud App Security helps you prevent this kind of disaster before it happens.
+Microsoft Defender for Cloud Apps helps you prevent this kind of disaster before it happens.
 This feature is available for Box, SharePoint and OneDrive for Business.
 Applying an Azure Information Protection label is one of a long list of available [governance actions](governance-actions.md).

 In this tutorial, you'll learn how to identify which public permissions are set on a document that's saved in your cloud storage, so you are alerted when a breach occurs.
 In addition, you can automatically apply your Azure Information Protection **Confidential** classification label to provide added encryption to files.